Z-BERT-A: a zero-shot Pipeline for Unknown Intent detection: Approach

-\paragraph{Zero-shot classification}The generated potential intents are fed to the zero-shot BERT-based classifier implemented using NLI that scores the entailment between the utterance used as a premise and the hypothesis based on the intent.
-The intent related to the pair with the highest score is selected as best fitting for the input utterance.
-The scores are computed using sentence embedding vectors~\cite{reimers2019sentence}.
+\paragraph{Zero-shot classification} The generated potential intents are the labels for the zero-shot BERT-based classifier implemented using NLI that scores the entailment between the utterance used as a premise and the hypothesis based on the intent.
+Given an input utterance, we select the intent related to the pair with the highest score.
+We use sentence embedding vectors to define the scores~\cite{reimers2019sentence}.